 What we hold onto.
 What we hold out.

-The best way to learn what Good News believes is in our Page One class.
+The best way to learn what Good News believes is in our Questioning Christianity class.
 In the meantime, here are some ways to describe the truths that we firmly hold to as a church and lovingly hold out to our community:

 We believe and teach that no amount human effort can possibly earn God's favor or lead to eternal life.
 Thankfully, God's love caused him to send his Son Jesus Christ to live and die for us.
 God offers forgiveness and salvation to the whole world as free gifts.
 Everyone who puts their trust in Christ as their Savior will be saved.